unovue/inspira-ui/content/index.md

   icon: 'lucide:rocket'
   to: /getting-started/introduction
 actions:
-  - name: Get Started
+  - name: All Components
-    to: /getting-started
+    to: /components/all
   - name: GitHub
     variant: outline
     to: https://github.com/rahulv-official/inspira-ui